top of page

 Badger tracks under Alameda Bridge, Albuquerque

-This study will estimate the population of American badger in the east side Albuquerque bosque from Alameda to just south of Cesar Chavez.
-We will deploy teams of certified wildlife trackers to find badger digs, burrows and tracks, then choose locations for lure-based camera traps—facing down—which will capture distinct dorsal stripes on badger heads to determine individuals.
+This study is estimating the population of American badger in the east side Albuquerque bosque from Alameda to just south of Cesar Chavez.
+We have six teams of trackers combing the bosque for fresh badger digs, burrows and tracks, where we place lure-based camera traps which capture distinct dorsal stripes on badger heads to determine individuals.
 Final products will include a GIS map and scientific paper, tied in with my master's program at Prescott College.

 Badger den near Montaño, Albuquerque (Note classic large mound of dirt excavated)